ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 FORMAT JSONEachRow
 ```

-We have used `[FROM INFILE](https://clickhouse.com/docs/en/sql-reference/statements/insert-into/#inserting-data-from-a-file)` clause to load data from local file, and we can see import was successful: \
+We have used a `[FROM INFILE](https://clickhouse.com/docs/en/sql-reference/statements/insert-into/#inserting-data-from-a-file)` clause to load data from the local file, and we can see import was successful: \

 ```sql